 I’ve heard the theory that you can judge the success of parents by their children.
 I hope that Freddy, Lizann and I can do justice in reflecting her, and Daddy’s, love and parenting.
 In lieu of flowers, Mother requested that donations be made to the Scleroderma Research Foundation, 2320 Bath Street, Suite 307, Santa Barbara, CA 93105, 1-800-441-CURE.

 For me, 1996 really began about four hours early.
 Through our mutual friend Connie, I met Sherry at a New Year’s Eve party.
 Afterwards, I asked Connie about maybe setting us up.
 She declined and said, “Nah, it wouldn’t work out — you aren’t each other’s type.”
 I didn’t pursue it.
 Then in June, Connie called and asked me to help Sherry with her new computer because Sherry was driving her friends crazy with questions and problems.
 So I helped her once in June, once in July, then asked her out in August.
 Thus began a progressively serious relationship which culminated with a marriage proposal (and acceptance!) on November 8th, and a ring on December 23rd.
-Sherry has a 10-yr old daughter Rachel, teaches fifth grade, and lives on the west side of Fort Worth.
 I’ll move over there after we’re married on March 8th.

 Stacy is now 13 and continuing to thrive as an 8th grader.
 She stays busy with volleyball, basketball and band.
 Oh, and her grades are okay, too.
-She’s discovered America Online this year and can be reached by email at: .
+She’s discovered America Online this year.
 We didn’t take a summer vacation.
 Instead, we decided we’d wait and go skiing this winter.
 We’ve made plans to go to Crested Butte, Colorado, in the middle of February.
-And coincidentally, one of her good friends has also made plans to go to the same place to the same time.
+And coincidentally, one of her good friends has also made plans to go to the same place at the same time.
 So that should be a great trip.